-Viewer is able to perform application recognition on the software scanned, while the data is being loaded from a scan file.
+The Viewer is able to perform application recognition on the software scanned, while the data is being loaded from a scan file.

-When recognition is enabled, a Software Applications tab is also made available in the Viewer workspace.
-This tab shows a summary of identified applications on the machine in question.
+When the application recognition is enabled, a Software Applications tab is available in the Viewer workspace.
+This tab shows a summary of identified applications on the selected machine.
 When recognition is disabled, loading is slightly faster but no application information is available.

-By default Viewer uses Master Software Application Index files (Master.zsai) for performing application recognition.
-The Master SAI files are read-only files that contain a database of software applications.
+There are three recognition methods: No recognition, Installed applications, and Software application index (SAI).
+By default, the Viewer uses the SAI recognition configured with the Master SAI files (Master.zsai) to perform application recognition.
+The Master SAI files are read-only files that contain a library of software applications.